-2016 was filled with the Obama Administration ending the year with an aggressive regulatory environment.
-These new regulations are a major concern for CEOs across the country, as new regulations are expensive to implement in terms of compliance, making the net cost to implement some to these regulations prohibitive for some companies.
-Add to this, the fact that many of these regulations have been fast-tracked through an approval process with little thought going into how the government will actually implement and test for compliance.
+Obama Administration ended the year 2016 with an aggressive regulatory environment.
+These new regulations are a significant concern for CEOs across the country.
+New regulations are expensive to implement in compliance, making the net cost to implement some to these regulations prohibitive for some companies.

 Revised EEO-1 Report

 On January 29, 2016, the Equal Employment Opportunity Commission (EEOC) proposed a controversial revision to the EEO-1 Report.
-The revision would require employers to report to the federal government the number of hours worked and summary pay (that will be grouped in “pay bands” established by the EEOC) broken down by gender, ethnicity, and race.
+The revision would require employers to report to the federal government the number of hours worked and summary pay (grouped in “pay bands” established by the EEOC) broken down by gender, ethnicity, and race.
 In September, the EEOC issued a press release stating the revised EEO-1 reports would go into effect in March of 2018, much to the dismay of the contractor community.
-The EEOC has ignored the recommendations and concerns from the National Research Council’s study and they have also ignored their responsibilities under the Paperwork Reduction Act.

-Advice: Contractors should brace themselves and prepare for the significant increase in hours it will take to collect the data and file the revised EEO-1 reports.
-In addition, contractors should ensure that their systems have the capability to generate the data that the New EEO-1 Report will require.
+Although contractors may be dreading the burden that this revision will impose, they should brace themselves and prepare for the significant increase in hours it will take to collect the data and file the revised EEO-1 reports.
+In addition, contractors should ensure that their systems have the capability to generate this type of additional data.

 Final Rule on Overtime Regulations

-Updates: November 22, 2016 – A Texas federal judge put a halt to the DOL’s new overtime rule.
-The court’s decision was a welcomed relief to employers who were struggling to make the necessary reductions in their workforce, cut hours and make other changes as they braced for the impact that another Obama Rule would have on budgets and workplace flexibility.
+November 22, 2016 – A Texas federal judge put a halt to the DOL’s new overtime rule.
+The court’s decision was a relief to employers who were struggling to make necessary changes and bracing for the impact the rule would have on budgets and workplace flexibility.

-Advice: For now, the halt on the final rule will allow the incoming Trump Administration more time to make changes, such as issuing a more reasonable salary threshold or possibly even eliminating the rule altogether (it will most likely be eliminated).
+The halt on the final rule will allow the incoming Trump Administration more time to make changes, such as issuing a more reasonable salary threshold or possibly even eliminating the rule altogether.
 Employers are being advised to continue on the course of action they have already taken in terms of the final rule.
 For example:

 - If you have not already implemented changes, you may want to postpone reclassifying your employees and monitor the policy developments closely.
-Remember that the recent injunction does not require employers to implement changes by December 1, 2016.
+Remember that, because of the recent injunction, employers do not have to implement changes by December 1, 2016.

 - If your company has already raised salaries to meet the proposed threshold, you might keep those in place to prepare for future changes.